Space Launch System core stage: Thrust structures

+The installation of RS-25D engines into the core stage for Artemis II.

 The engine section and intertank of the core stage both feature large thrust structures, which transmit thrust forces (the former from the core stage's RS-25 engines, the latter from the twin boosters of an SLS vehicle) through the vehicle.
 The engine thrust structure also enables the stage's RS-25 engines to be gimballed.
 Each engine is mounted an attachment point at the base of the thrust structure, while its hydraulic thrust vectoring system is installed on top of that same structure.
 The engine section thrust structure is bolted together and attached inside the cylindrical engine section barrel.
 The intertank thrust beam, mounted with the intertank much higher up on the vehicle, is a single beam, which, in conjunction with the thickened and strengthened bolted structure of the intertank itself, allows the thrust of the solid rocket boosters to be transmitted through the stage.